NSDCF/norwinalumni.org/content/distinguished-alumni/2022/index.md

 +++

 {{% p class="intro_p" %}}
-You are cordially invited to join the Norwin School District Community Foundation on Thursday, May 26, 2022 for a celebration of Norwin's past, present, and future as we honor the achievements of some of our most distinguished alumni and graduating students.
+You are cordially invited to join the Norwin Alumni & Friends Association on Thursday, May 26, 2022 for a celebration of Norwin's past, present, and future as we honor the achievements of some of our most distinguished alumni and graduating students.
 {{% /p %}}

 Reservations and additional information will be available on this page in the coming months.